AnD-startup/dev.to/docs/installation/windows.md

 ### Redis

-DEV requires Redis version 4.0 or higher.
+LetsBuild.gg requires Redis version 4.0 or higher.

 We recommend to follow
 [this guide](https://redislabs.com/blog/redis-on-windows-10/) to run Redis under